-That is disagreement about large-scale policy actions we might take to try and reduce future climate risks.
+There is disagreement about large‐scale policy actions we might take to try and reduce future climate risks.
 Washington State voters, for example, soundly rejected a carbon tax on the ballot in 2018.
 People are skeptical of big government solutions to climate change.

 There are, however, many pro‐market reforms we can take to reduce the risks to life and property from natural disasters.
 We can cut subsidies that induce people to live in flood and hurricane zones, and we can reform policies that induce people to live in fire‐prone areas.